Huang-CL/Magrathea/README.md

 * 1 eV/atom = 1.602&times;10<sup>-12</sup>nN<sub>A</sub> erg/mol = 9.649&times;10<sup>11</sup>n erg/mol.
 * 1 GPa = 10<sup>10</sup>&micro;bar = 0.01 Mbar.

+### Print EOS into a table ###

+The code can print the pressure-density relation of a build-in EOS into an ASCII table by using the `printEOS` function of the EOS object.
+This can be a simple way to double check the EOS is set up correctly.
+The table covers the pressure range from 0.1 GPa (or P<sub>0</sub> if it is larger) to 2000 GPa at the temperature T<sub>0</sub> (default 300 K) of the EOS.
+The output table file is located at `./tabulated/phasename.txt`.

 ## Capability and Output ##

 ### Construct a planet ###